 The Brass Wall Plaque was erected below the memorial windows in 1923 and lists the names of those who died between 1914 – 1918 and lived within St. Nicholas’ Parish.
 The names can be downloaded HERE.

-November 2014 Exhibition to commemorate 100 years since WW1 ‘WE WILL REMEMBER THEM‘, can be seen below.
+Our Commemorative Exhibition ‘WE WILL REMEMBER THEM‘ held in November 2014 – 100 years since WW1 can be seen below.

 - To view the details of the men commemorated on the Brass Plaque HERE